springernature/springernature_api_client/README.md

 ## 📄 License

 This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

 ## 👨‍💻 Contributing

 We welcome contributions!
-Open an issue or submit a pull request. 🚀
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details. 🚀